nalanj/confl/README.md

 ## Errors

 Confl tries to do a good job with showing errors.
-The `Error()` function for n `ParseError` simply returns the error message for the error, but there is an additional `ErrorWithCode` function that includes information about the line and location of the error.
+The `Error()` function for a `ParseError` simply returns the error message for the error, but there is an additional `ErrorWithCode` function that includes information about the line and location of the error.
 For example: